-Myths (and Truths) About Printing Your Own Labels
+Myths (and Truths) About Printing Your Labels

-Paying for and Printing Your Own Shipping the Easy Way, Step-by-Step
+Paying for and Printing Your Shipping Labels

 - List your items with free shipping.
 Don't worry about the cost; either list your items using the auction format, where free shipping items earn a bidding premium or price your fixed-price listing accordingly to accommodate the difference.
 Listing with free shipping using the "Expedited shipping" method on eBay's selling form gives you maximum flexibility when it comes time to package and print.

 - Get ahold of a stack of appropriate boxes.
 The easiest possible way to do this is to go to your local USPS location and get free Priority Mail boxes in the size and quantity that you need.
-Yes, Priority Mail is slightly more expensive than Parcel Post via USPS, but for most types and sizes of items the free boxes make up for much of the difference in cost and the fact that eBay's seller performance rating is based in part on delivery speed makes up for the rest.
+Yes, Priority Mail is slightly more expensive than Parcel Post via USPS, but for most types and sizes of items the free boxes make up for much of the difference in cost.
+Also, a big part of eBay's seller performance rating s based in part on delivery speed.

 - Visit the USPS shipping form.
 Log into your eBay account, visit your list of recent sales in My eBay, and choose "Print shipping label" from the action drop-down list for the item you're shipping.
 (In most cases, this will be the pre-selected link.)

 - Fill out the form completely.
 Happily, there's not much to do here. eBay automatically fills in your address and the buyer's destination address.
 This is primarily where you list the kind of packaging you're using, the package weight (if you're not using a "flat rate box"), and the package dimensions (if you're not using standard Priority Mail packaging).
 As you can see, there are advantages with using a flat rate Priority mailbox; you just choose "small," "medium," or "large" flat rate box and you're done, without having to weigh or measure anything.